-With the exception of telephone consultations and obstetric deliveries claimed in accordance with the Midwifery Group Practice arrangements at Bunbury Hospital - (management of labour, incomplete), medical services will attract benefits only if they have been physically performed by a medical practitioner on not more than one patient on the one occasion (i.e. two or more patients can not be attended simultaneously although patients may be seen consecutively).
+With the exception of telephone consultations and obstetric deliveries claimed in accordance with the Midwifery Group Practice arrangements at Bunbury Hospital - (management of labour, incomplete), medical services will attract benefits only if they have been physically performed by a medical practitioner on not more than one patient on the one occasion for the purpose of billing.
+Although two or more patients may be managed simultaneously, billing should be apportioned in a manner that reflects the time taken to manage each patient.
 The requirement of 'physical performance'